 Yeast usually has a best-before date, which is generally about two years after its manufacture date.
 However, the best before date, how it is stored, and whether it is open are all necessary for determining your yeast’s shelf life.

 - it will last in the pantry anywhere from 2-4 months beyond the best-before date.

 It will last in the refrigerator for up to 4 months beyond the best-before date.

 You might be thinking that your opened-up yeast that’s been sitting in your fridge and hasn’t reached its best-before date is probably ok.

 Not so fast!
 For yeast that has been opened, the best before-date is useless to you.
 Once the package is opened, a new timer has started!

 - Opened Dry Yeast lasts 4-6 months in the refrigerator after opening, regardless of the date.

-- Opened Dry Yeast lasts 6 months in the freezer after opening regardless of the date.
+- Opened Dry Yeast lasts six months in the freezer after opening, regardless of the date.

 Fresh yeast will last you much less time, at a measly 2-3 weeks, since there is a living organism in it that only stays potent for a few weeks.

 Opt for dry yeast over fresh yeast for longer storage periods.
-To keep dry yeast fresh for longer, store in a cool dry place before opening and in an airtight container in the refrigerator once opened.
+To keep dry yeast fresh for longer, store it in a cool, dry place before opening and in an airtight container in the refrigerator once opened.